Ex-Michigan trooper gets prison for teen’s Taser crash death

-DETROIT (AP) - A former Michigan state trooper has been sentenced to at least five years in prison for involuntary manslaughter for firing a Taser at a Detroit teenager who crashed an all-terrain vehicle and died.
+DETROIT (AP) - A former Michigan state trooper was sentenced to at least five years in prison Monday for causing the death of a Detroit teen who crashed an all-terrain vehicle after he was shot with a Taser.

-Mark Bessner told a judge Monday that he understands the anger of Damon (Da-MAHN’) Grimes’ family.
-He says he wishes he could enter a “time machine” and change the events of August 2017.
+Judge Margaret Van Houten said Mark Bessner, a lawyer and experienced officer, used poor judgment when he fired the immobilizing device from the passenger seat of a moving patrol car.
+He was convicted of involuntary manslaughter after a second trial in April.

+“You abused the public’s trust. … It is the few officers like you who have caused the distrust of police officers that plagues our community in Detroit, the state of Michigan and throughout the country,” the judge said.

-Bessner faces up to 15 years but is eligible for parole after five.
+The maximum penalty is 15 years in prison, but Bessner will be eligible for parole after five.
+He quit the state police after the August 2017 incident.

-Bessner says he shot Grimes with a Taser from a moving patrol car because he wrongly believed the black 15-year-old had a gun.
-Bessner, who is white, quit the state police after the incident.

-Judge Margaret Van Houten says cases like the teen’s death cause the public to distrust police officers.
+Bessner and a partner were patrolling a Detroit neighborhood when Damon Grimes, 15, drove an ATV near their car.
+The white troopers turned around and pursued the black teen.
+As they got closer, Bessner fired a Taser, which releases stainless steel barbs.

+Grimes crashed into a parked pickup truck and died.
+Bessner said he believed the boy had a gun in his waistband, but Grimes didn’t have a weapon.

 Copyright © 2019 The Washington Times, LLC.